 Advance care planning in retirement and nursing homes

-SAMS » Ethics » Topics A–Z » Advance Care Planning » ACP in retirement and nursing homes
+SAMS » Ethics » Topics A–Z » Advance care planning » ACP in retirement and nursing homes

 Elderly people often live in a retirement or nursing home when their state of health no longer allows them to remain at home, even with the support of relatives and/or home care services.
 For this group of people, the «Roadmap for the implementation of advance care planning (ACP) in Switzerland» recommends a detailed or disease-specific ACP.

 People in long-term care institutions are an important yet vulnerable group when it comes to ACP.
 Also in this setting, a person should have the opportunity to decide autonomously how they would like to be treated and cared for in the event of future incapacity.
 Studies have shown, however, that implementing ACP in retirement and nursing homes is challenging, for example because elderly people are still largely unaware of advance directives.
 Another challenge is that the need for long-term care in Switzerland will have increased by 50% by 2040.
-Read more: Obsan report 03/2022 in German or French.
+Read more: Obsan report 03/2022 in French or German.

 People in retirement and nursing homes are a particularly important group for whom ACP should be strengthened.
 In particular, people with multimorbidities, increasing frailty and/or early dementia should be given the opportunity and support to reflect deeply on their personal values and therapeutic goals.
 Their wishes should be put in writing if they so choose, and made available to their caregivers.
 ACP allows each person to reflect on and document their personal wishes for or against certain medical interventions in the event of future incapacity.